 - Hold the pose for 15-30 seconds, breathing deeply.

-- To release the pose, exhale slowly lower your chest and head back down to the floor.
+- To release, exhale and slowly lower your chest and head back to the floor.

-- Avoid lifting your shoulders up to your ears, as this can cause tension in the neck and shoulders.
+- Avoid lifting your shoulders up to your ears, as this can cause neck and shoulder tension

-- Keep your elbows close to your sides, and use the strength of your back muscles to lift your torso.
+- Keep your elbows close to your sides and use your back muscles to lift your torso

-By performing the Cobra Pose regularly, seniors can improve their spinal flexibility and strength, reduce back pain, and improve their posture.
+Regular practice of cobra pose can improve spinal flexibility and strength, reduce back discomfort, and enhance posture.

 Daily Routines to Keep Your Spine in Shape